smcclab/smc-course/_deliverables/02-plan.md

 ## Marking criteria {#marking}

 Your proposal will be assessed entirely based on the provided (pdf) document.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:

-- understanding of **fundamental aspects of music computing** including digital synthesis, algorithmic composition and musical interface design
+- technical quality & ambition of your artefact/performance with regards to the fundamental aspects of music computing covered in this course

-- understanding of **design and performance issues** around computer music interfaces
+- understanding and engagement with the design and performance challenges around computer music interfaces

-- understanding of **collaborative performance** with computer music interfaces

-- **critical examination and self-reflection** of your proposal
+- scope for collaborative ensemble interaction in your performance

-- **presentation and communication** of your proposed work
+- clarity of communication (words, visual aids, demos) in your in-class presentation